Data Wrangling

 "ENSMUSG00000081010", "ENSMUSG00000030970"]

-1. Use the isin operator to determine if all of these genes are present in the row names of the rpkm_ordered data frame.
+1. Use the isin operator to determine if all of these genes are present in the row names of the rpkm_ordered DataFrame.

-2. Extract the rows from rpkm_ordered that correspond to these 6 genes using [] and the isin operator.
+2. Extract the rows from rpkm_ordered that correspond to these 6 genes by using [] and the isin operator.
 Double check the row names to ensure that you are extracting the correct rows.

 3. Bonus question: Extract the rows from rpkm_ordered that correspond to these 6 genes using [], but without using the isin operator.